OtotaO/SUM/README.md

 ## Mission Statement

 SUM is a knowledge distillation platform that harnesses the power of AI, NLP, and ML to extract, analyze, and present insights from vast datasets in a structured, concise, and engaging manner.
-With succinct access to libraries of knowledge, the goal is to inspire innovation and drive acceleration.
+With access to potentially all kinds of knowledge, the goal is to summarize it into a succinct & dense human-readable form allowing one to "download" tomes quickly whilst doing away with the "fluff".

 ## Benefits